timotejroiko/discord-websocket-benchmark/README.md

 The following results were obtained from injecting 2450 captured GUILD_CREATE events and 5000 captured MESSAGE_CREATE events, both captured separately for each different encoding and compression configurations, running on node.js v17.2.0 on an Intel(R) Core(TM) i5-7300HQ CPU @ 2.50GHz.

-The following results show the average number of packets per second that each library can process on a given configuration.
+The following results show the average number of packets per second that each library can process on a given configuration on a single shard.

 |test/lib|discord.js|eris|detritus|tiny-discord|
 |-|-|-|-|-|